Flaevor Recipe Website

 Madras Curry Powder

-Madras curry powder is an Indian spice blend commonly used to flavour curries, meat, vegetable and grain dishes.
-Its versatility has made it one of the most popular spice blends today in India and internationally.
+Madras Curry Powder is an Indian spice blend commonly used to flavour curries, meat, vegetable and grain dishes.
+Its versatility has made it one of the most popular spice blends in India and internationally.

 Ingredients